levriero/lspsaga.nvim/README.md

 ## :Lspsaga lsp_finder

-`Finder` to show the defintion,reference,implement(only show when current word is interface or some type)
+`Finder` to show the definition,reference,implement(only show when current word is interface or some type)

 default finder options